Infinite joint species distribution models: Proposed Modeling Framework

+Fitting \texttt{TRACE} presents the key computational challenge of evaluating multivariate Gaussian orthant probabilities.
+A common strategy in fitting multivariate probit models is the use of data augmentation with latent variables simulated from truncated multivariate Gaussian distributions \citep{ChibMultivariateProbit}.
+However, this approach is impractical for \texttt{TRACE}.
+Sampling from high-dimensional truncated Gaussian distributions is computationally prohibitive and remains an active research area.
+Additionally, for imbalanced binary data, \cite{JohndrowImbalanced} showed that Markov chain Monte Carlo algorithms that rely on data augmentation suffer from poor mixing.
+The large number of rare species results in a highly imbalanced setting, making the mixing issue particularly problematic.

-To facilitate scaling to large numbers of species, one possibility is to adapt a recently proposed algorithm for rapid posterior computation in MVP models \citep{chakraborty2022bayesian}.
+To facilitate scaling to large numbers of species, one possibility is to adapt a recently proposed algorithm for rapid posterior computation in multivariate probit models \citep{chakraborty2022bayesian}.
 This algorithm focuses on approximating marginal posterior distributions for the parameters, obtaining accurate point estimation and uncertainty quantification.
-We first obtain approximations $\Pi_j^*(\beta_j\mid y)$ for the marginal posteriors of the random intercepts $\beta_j$ for $j =1,\dots,P$; we use a simplified likelihood that replaces $\bSigma$ with the identity matrix and apply Laplace approximations.
-Let $l_j(\beta_j)$ denote the log-likelihood of the $j$th binary outcome under this simplified model and $\Pi_j(\beta_j)$ denote the prior distribution $\beta_j \sim N(\mu_P, \tau_P^2)$.
-Then $\Pi_j^*(\beta_j\mid y) \approx N(\hat{\beta}_j, \Q_j)$, where $\hat{\beta}_j = \mathrm{argmax}_{\beta_j}\{l_j(\beta_j)+\log\Pi_j(\beta_j)\}$ and $\Q_j$ is the corresponding inverse Hessian. \cite{chakraborty2022bayesian} showed in their Theorem 3.5 that $\Pi_j^*(\beta_j\mid y)$ is asymptotically normal centered at a maximum composite likelihood estimator with the appropriate variance.

-We then proceed with obtaining approximations to the marginal posterior distributions of the elements of the correlation matrix $\bSigma$.
-Let $\Pi_{\Sigma}(\cdot)$ denote the prior for the correlation matrix $\bSigma$.
-We approximate the marginal posterior distributions of $\sigma_{jj'}$ by considering a bivariate probit model between the pairs $(j,j')$.
-We combine this likelihood with the marginal prior for $\sigma_{jj'}$ to obtain a Gaussian approximation $\Pi^*_{jj'}(\sigma_{jj'} \mid y)$ for the posterior of $\sigma_{jj'}$, as justified in Theorem 3.7 of \cite{chakraborty2022bayesian}.
-The mean $\hat{\sigma}_{jj'}$ and the variance $s_{jj'}^2$ of the approximate posteriors for $\sigma_{jj'}$ are obtained using Gauss-Legendre quadrature. \cite{chakraborty2022bayesian} show that asymptotically the distribution is centered at the maximum composite likelihood estimator from the bivariate margins.
-Predictions can be obtained using pairwise approximations to the posterior predictive.

-We consider two different models for the correlation matrix $\bSigma$.
-The first assumes a common correlation coefficient for all pairs of species, $\rho_{jj'} = \rho$.
-We induce a prior for $\rho$ by letting $\zeta =0.5 \log[(1+\rho)/(1-\rho)]$ with $\zeta \sim N(0, w_0^2)$.
-We use Metropolis-Hastings to sample from the conditional posterior of $\rho$ given the $\beta_j$s; for this simple choice of correlation structure, we do not use the above asymptotic Gaussian approximation for the posterior of $\sigma_{jj'}$.
-As a more flexible alternative, we also consider a hierarchical model that lets
+It is built on a Laplace approximation strategy \citep{tierney1986accurate}.
+The detailed steps of the algorithm for posterior inference for \texttt{TRACE} are given in Section S.3 of the supplementary materials.
+By focusing on marginal posterior approximations, marginal priors for $\sigma_{jj'}$ can be used that do not explicitly enforce the positive semidefinite constraint on $\Sigma$ \citep{chakraborty2022bayesian}.